Seirdy/seirdy.one/content/posts/floss-security.md

 3. Developers reproduce the issue and understand what caused it
 4. Developers patch the software to fix the vulnerability

 Source code is typically helpful (sometimes essential) to Step 3.
-If someone has completed Step 3, they will require source code in order to proceed to Step 4.
-Source code _isn't necessary for Steps 1 and 2_; these steps rely on understanding how a program misbehaves.
+If someone has completed Step 3, they will require source code to proceed to Step 4.
+Source code _isn't necessary for Steps 1 and 2_; these steps rely upon understanding how a program misbehaves.
 For that, we use _reverse engineering_ and/or _fuzzing_.

 Reverse engineering
 -------------------